 Neuroscience outreach program for Rhode Island high school students.
 Brown students teach weekly classes from October through February based on a curriculum by the Society for Neuroscience.
 Classes prepare students for the Brown Brain Bee, a trivia competition held in February.
 Winner gets a $200 cash prize and advances to the National Brain Bee and potentially the International Brain Bee.
 The hope is that exposing students to neuroscience early inspires a lifelong interest in science and helps students choose colleges to suit their interests.
-We also hold special events, such as lab tours, throughout the year to connect students to brain science resources at Brown.

 Brown Elementary Afterschool Mentoring (BEAM) provides after-school enrichment programming at William D'Abate Elementary School in inner-city Providence.
 Nearly 100 volunteers create and implement unique lesson plans each week to teach a variety of subjects to K-5 students.